-31. At its 16th session, the Revision Committee took a decision of principle, i.e. that the identical provisions of the Appendices to the Convention would be introduced into the Convention itself, as common provisions (Report on the 16th session, pp. 7, 12 and 15).
-Consequently, the provisions relating to the applicable national law, the unit of account, the supplementary provisions, the security for costs, the execution of judgements and the attachment are contained in Articles 8 to 12 of COTIF (Report on the 19th session, pp. 13-17).
+31. In its sixteenth session, the Revision Committee decided, in principle, that the identical provisions of the Appendices to the Convention would be introduced into the Convention itself, as common provisions (Report on the Sixteenth Session, pp 7, 12 and 15).
+Consequently, the provisions relating to the applicable national law, the unit of account, the supplementary provisions, the security for costs, the execution of judgements and the attachement are contained in Articles 8 to 12 of COTIF (Report on the Nineteenth Session, pp 13-17).